Radio Over-the-Air Help and FAQ

 Can I add my event to the calendar?

 We welcome your press releases, fact sheets and event calendars.
 They will be edited to meet KQED specifications.
 KQED Radio does not air announcements for events that are strictly fundraisers, walk-a-thons, auctions, book sales, or any other type of solicitation for volunteers or funds.
-KQED Radio airs five or six selected listings per day.
+KQED Radio airs eight or nine selected listings per day.
 Listings are aired either the night before the event or in the early afternoon on the day of the event.
+We do not air phone numbers, websites or email addresses.

 What information do I need to give you?